We will be the foremost immigration service in the world in effectiveness and efficiency.

 6. Suggestions and Comments

-At our registries and offices, we have posted notices to set out our performance standards and channels of communication with members of the public.
+At our registries and offices, we have posted notices to set out our performance standards and means of communication with members of the public.
 We welcome any suggestions or comments on the way in which our services are delivered.
-These should be addressed to Immigration Department at Immigration Tower, 7 Gloucester Road, Wan Chai, Hong Kong or sent by e-mail at enquiry@immd.gov.hk.
+Your suggestions or comments should be addressed to the Immigration Department at Administration Tower, Immigration Headquarters, 61 Po Yap Road, Tseung Kwan O, New Territories or e-mailed to enquiry@immd.gov.hk.

-There will be occasions when, despite our best efforts, our services fall short of the specified standards.
+There may be occasions when, despite our best efforts, our services fall short of the specified standards.
 In such cases, you may ask for a full and prompt explanation.
-If you want such an explanation or if you feel that your case has not been dealt with adequately, you may:
+If you want our explanation or feel that your case has not been dealt with properly, you may:

 raise it on the spot to the officer-in-charge;